Discover

 Among the other interesting museums of Tunis, the most fascinating is certainly the Bardo Museum, which is on the outside of the city.

-Built in 1888 in the luxurious residence of the explorer Ali Bey, the museum houses ancient artefacts of great interest from nearby Carthage.
+Built in 1888 in the luxurious residence of the explorer Ali Bey, the museum houses ancient artifacts of great interest from nearby Carthage.
 The most prestigious collection consists of Roman mosaics dating back to the second to fourth centuries, one of the most precious in existence.

 Another museum worth mentioning is the Dar Ben Abdallah: this Museum of Arts and Popular Traditions is housed in a former eighteenth-century mansion, which was completely built and refurbished.
 It gives an insight into the daily life, public and private, of the rich merchants of the eighteenth and nineteenth century in the Medina.

-The Tunisian National Theater on Avenue Habib Bourguiba
+The Tunisian National Theater

 The Ville Nouvelle (New Town), which stretches toward the sea with an orderly grid of elegant wide avenues in French colonial style, is in stark contrast to the old quarter.
 In the centre of the capital, a recent restyling has restored the beautiful Art Nouveau halls, the Franco-Arab covered markets and the Catholic cathedrals in a Roman-Byzantine style to their former glory, a legacy of the colonial era that beautifully contradicts the rest of the Arabic architecture.